miku/rclone/backend/vault/README.md

-# Rclone with Vault support
+# Rclone with Vault Support

-[Rclone](https://rclone.org/) is a command-line program to manage files on cloud storage.
+> [Rclone](https://rclone.org/) is a command-line program to manage files on cloud storage.

-We are developing an rclone backend for Vault Digital Preservation System ([Pilot](https://archive-it.org/blog/post/archive-it-partner-news-september-2021/)), developed at the [Internet Archive](https://archive.org/) and release versions here.
+We are developing an Rclone backend for Vault Digital Preservation System ([Pilot](https://archive-it.org/blog/post/archive-it-partner-news-september-2021/)), developed at the [Internet Archive](https://archive.org/) and release versions here.

 This is work in progress and we are happy about feedback: [vault@archive.org](mailto:vault@archive.org).

-With this version of rclone, you can **list your collections** in Vault and **upload files and folders** conveniently from **local disk** or other **cloud providers**.
+With this version of Rclone, you can **list your collections** in Vault and **upload files and folders** conveniently from **local disk** or other **cloud providers**.
+We are basing our releases on the latest version of the Rclone upstream project.

-## Download Rclone with Vault support
+## Download Rclone with Vault Support

 Download the latest release from:

 [https://github.com/internetarchive/rclone/releases/latest](https://github.com/internetarchive/rclone/releases/latest)

+We currently support the following operating systems and platforms:

+* Linux (ARM64)
+* Linux (Intel)
+* MacOS (Intel)
+* MacOS (M1)
+* Windows (ARM64)
+* Windows (Intel)

 Releases follow a versioning scheme that includes the rclone version, timestamp and commit, e.g. like:
 `v1.57.0-vault-20220627142057-e4798bf85`.

 Drop the downloaded binary into your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)).
-You may want to rename the binary to a more conventient name; you may also need to set executable
+You may want to rename the binary to a more convenient name; you may also need to set executable
 permissions:

 ```shell